» Home » E-Mail » Donate » Crime » Hobby Electronics

 The First Humanist Revolution

-The first 'Humanist' revolution sought to destroy all traditional concepts of God and tradition, and placed the 'collective good' above the individual.
-To redistribute property from an abusive nobility, and rule by reason alone free of any influence from traditional religion.
+The first 'Humanist' revolution sought to destroy all concepts of God and tradition, and placed the 'collective good' above the individual.
+The goal became to redistribute property from an abusive nobility, and rule by reason alone free of any influence from traditional religion.
 J.J Rousseau was the father of communism.

 Turning to a publication titled Socialism from Below by David McNally: